Step One: Please choose service type and enter the location info.

 A typical network of an enterprise is quite similar to plumbing in your house, where several small pipes connected to a few medium-sized pipes, joined with one large pipeline that supplies the water.
 In the same way, when you implement a network to connect several desktops, you need a pipe that has enough bandwidth to support data transmission between these desktops.
 This is the reason why today enterprises want to implement a network backbone that can easily handle the increasing network traffic of rapidly growing Internet technologies and software applications.

 You realize the need for a Gigabit Ethernet when you repeatedly start receiving complaints from users about slow response time on the network.
-A network usually slows down when you upgrade your workstations, servers, and applications to higher technology, but fail to upgrade the bandwidth of your Ethernet to support the increase in the demand for higher data transfer speeds.
+A network usually slows down when you upgrade your workstations, servers, and applications to higher technology, but fail to enhance the bandwidth of your Ethernet to support the increase in the demand for higher data transfer speeds.

 Due to the development of several high-end software and database applications, servers today are designed to process large files and transfer data at quite high speeds.
 The efficiency of these advanced servers, however, is of no use if your network infrastructure does not offer the same performance as your servers.